Vanita Smythe: Life and career

 Vannie Smith was born in Detroit, Michigan, United States.
 The third of eight children, her parents were Grady and Gertrude McCray Smith, and she was named after her maternal grandmother, Lou Vannie Donaldson.

 In a professional capacity she was first mentioned in the Indianapolis Recorder in August 1945, named as Vannie Smith and being the star of Billy Williams' Creole Follies, a week-long show at the 440 Club.
 However, the following month she appeared billed as Vanita Smythe at the Cotton Club in Buffalo, New York.
 She came to the attention of the fledgling film director, William Forest Crouch, who produced and directed soundies through Filmcraft Productions in New York.
 Between January and May 1946, Smythe was filmed in eight of them.
 Several of the soundies also featured the pianist and songwriter Dan Burley or fellow songwriter Claude Demetrius.
 Smythe's roles varied, incorporating some acting and singing, and several of the songs within the soundies were written by notables such as Louis Jordan, Hot Lips Page, Burley and Demetrius.
 The following year, Smythe's filmed rendition of "They Raided the Joint" was integrated into Ebony Parade, an Astor Pictures film that opened in New York in early July.
 The film was a collection of old soundies, each introduced by the "fortune teller", Mantan Moreland.
 Through these connections, Smythe was cast as "Rusty", in Louis Jordan's 1947 Astor Pictures film, Reet, Petite, and Gone, which was also produced and directed by Crouch.

 In April 1947, Smythe performed at Henry Armstrong's Melody Room in Harlem on the same bill as the 5 Kings.
 In June she trod the boards again at Smalls Paradise in Harlem, in a one-night show put on by Dan Burley.
 In October, she appeared as part of the annual benefit dance put on by the Good Hearts Welfare Association at Harlem's Renaissance Ballroom.
 Smythe's career went into a hiatus before signing in March 1950 to Regal Records.
 She recorded four tracks for the label; "Lonesome For You", "I Want My Baby Back", "Until I Fell For You" (written by Howard Biggs), and "You Got Me Crying Again".
-"Lonesome For You" / "I Want My Baby Back" was issued as a single early in 1950, whilst "Until I Fell For You" / "You Got Me Crying Again" was released later the same year.
+"Lonesome For You" / "I Want My Baby Back" was issued as a single early in 1950, while "Until I Fell For You" / "You Got Me Crying Again" was released later the same year.
 Neither record was a commercial success.
 The sum total of her stage performances did not run into double figures, and all of them took place around New York City.
 Smythe married in 1951 and her professional career came to a close.

 Vanita Smythe Pauling died in Detroit on January 18, 1994, aged 69.